-Both Bob Smith and Thomas Smith (known as Ern, Ernie or Spud)) enlisted in October 1940, joining ‘B’ Company 8th Platoon.
+Both Bob and Tom Smith enlisted in October 1940, joining ‘B’ Company 8th Platoon with 2/4th MGB.

 During the battle for Singapore, Bob was KIA at West Manai Hill on 11 February 1942 aged 33 years.
 Under the command of Lt.
-MacKinnon, Bob was one of four men from this platoon to tragically die that day – Sgt Richard Sandilands who was second-in-charge, Don Day and Raymond Carruthers.
+MacKinnon, Bob was one of four men from this platoon to tragically die that day.
+Others were – Sgt Richard Sandilands who was second-in-charge, Don Day and Raymond Carruthers.

 Ted was the youngest of Sarah’s large family of seven children.
 He was born at Norseman in 1918.
 Ted enlisted and joined 2/28th Battalion.

 He lost his life on 9 September 1943 at Busu River, New Guinea.
 Ted was one of 13 soldiers ‘missing’ at Busu River crossing, his body never found.
 A Goldfield’s boy, it is quite likely he never had the opportunity to learn to swim.